Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 To resolve rent arrears disputes effectively, Landlords should act swiftly and follow all legal steps meticulously.
 Early communication with Tenants is advisable, as it can often lead to a resolution without resorting to costly legal action.

-Dilapidations disputes commonly arise when a Tenant has not met the repair obligations set out in their Lease.
+Dilapidation disputes commonly arise when a Tenant has not met the repair obligations set out in their Lease.
 Landlords typically make dilapidation claims at the end of a tenancy, though these claims can also occur during the Lease term if the Tenant has not kept the property in the agreed-upon condition.

 Most disputes over dilapidations stem from disagreements between Landlords and Tenants regarding the scope of necessary repairs and the cost of bringing the property back to its original condition.
-Landlords will often serve Tenants with a Schedule of Dilapidations, detailing the disrepair and associated costs, which can lead to disputes if Tenants challenge the expenses claimed.

-In dilapidation cases, Lease terms are critical.
-Both parties must have a clear understanding of their repair obligations as set out in the Lease.
+To remedy this kind of legal dispute however, both parties must have a clear understanding of their repair obligations as set out in the Lease.
 Accurate documentation of the property’s condition at the start of the tenancy can help resolve any disputes more efficiently.

 To avoid costly legal proceedings, Landlords should ensure they maintain detailed records of the property’s condition from the start of the Lease.
 In the event of a dilapidation dispute, both parties must follow the established Dilapidations Protocol, which governs how such claims should be managed.